taimurt/NPD-ITC8061/README.md

 After when you run the application a window will appear.

-In the bottom there is a text box you can write the message In the menu bar (Commands) there is the command menu with the following commands:
+In the bottom there is a text box you can write the message.

+In the menu bar (Commands) there is the command menu with the following commands:

 Commands Menu: